walmartlabs/circus/README.md

 Webpack Builder For Zeus Projects

+## Linking

+Zeus projects are built around components that are versioned and compiled to shared locations.

+These components should follow all of the [semver](http://semver.org/) rules, with the most important being breaking changes MUST increment the MAJOR version component.

+Bower is used to link these packages together and enforce versioning checks.
+NPM may also be used, but it is generally preferred to us bower for Zeus components as this will ensure there are not version incompatibilities between components.

+Stored in each released package are the paths to the resources that are required for that component.
+This may be any arbitrary number of JavaScript or CSS files, but generally it's preferred to minimize the number of files.
+At build time the WebPack will resolve these paths based on the dependencies of the application and components, creating a single entry point module that is able to load all components needed for this application.

+Components may be referenced using normal dependency loading with the following specific behaviors:

+1. `require('component')` will load the main entry point for the component named `component`
+2. `require('component/src/lib/file')` will load the module `src/lib/file` within `component`
+3. `require('module')` will load the generic module named `module` from any component that defines it.
+Generally this is intended for system-wide modules such as `require('thorax')`, etc.

+All of the above exports will automatically be available from a given component.
+Components that do not wish to expose anything outside of the first and second options may specific the `options.output.hideInternals` flag.
+This will optimize the output of the given component by omitting the linker tables and also provide further isolation for the component, should this be desired.
+This value may either be `true` to omit all child modules or a regular expression which will omit any matching module names.

 ## Routers

-Routers are the primary exeuction component for Zeus applications.
+Routers are the primary execution component for Zeus applications.
 As in generic backbone applications, they allow for specific behaviors to occur in response to the current url of the page.

 ```javascript
 Zeus.router({